pearcej/cppds/_sources/LinearBasic/SimpleBalancedParentheses.rst

 initialized to `true`` as there is no reason to assume otherwise at the start.
 If the current symbol is ``(``, then it is pushed on the stack (lines 15-16).
-Note also in line 22 that ``pop`` simply removes a symbol from the stack.
-The returned value is not used since we know it must be an opening symbol seen earlier.
+Note also in line 22 that ``pop`` simply removes a symbol from the stack, and returns nothing.
 At the end (lines 28-31), as long as the expression is balanced and the stack has been completely cleaned off, the string represents a correctly balanced sequence of parentheses.